 About Florida Surf Film Festival:

-Florida Surf Film Festival’s mission: invigorating surf culture and artistic appreciation by exhibiting contemporary documentary films with surfing as a focus from artists far and wide and operating featured-artist workshops in journalism, photography, and filmmaking.
-The Florida Surf Film Festival, established in December of 2012, is held at Atlantic Center for the Arts and is open for submissions.
-Florida Surf Film Festival, LLC is a Florida limited liability company.
+Florida Surf Film Festival is a 501(c)(3) non-profit, public charity, invigorating surf culture and artistic appreciation by exhibiting contemporary documentary films with surfing as a focus and preserving narrative from artists far and wide while also producing a story-driven podcast, literary group discussions, and artistic workshops.
+The Florida Surf Film Festival, established in December of 2012, is held at Atlantic Center for the Arts and is continually open for submissions.
+Florida Surf Film Festival, Inc. is a Florida non-profit corporation.

 - Best Cinematography – Feature